Official websites use .mil

 NORAD's focus and facilities have both evolved to meet the asymmetric threats of the 21st century.
 On July 28, 2006, the Cheyenne Mountain Directorate was re-designated as the Cheyenne Mountain Division, with the mission to assist in establishing an integrated NORAD and USNORTHCOM Command Center within the headquarters building at Peterson Air Force Base.

-Cheyenne Mountain Air Force Station is owned and operated by Air Force Space Command.
+Cheyenne Mountain Space Force Station is owned and operated by Air Force Space Command.
 In fact, NORAD and USNORTHCOM use just under 30% of the floor space within the complex and comprise approximately 5% of the daily population at Cheyenne Mountain.

 Today, the Cheyenne Mountain Complex serves as NORAD and USNORTHCOM's Alternate Command Center and as a training site for crew qualification.
-Day-to-day crew operations for NORAD and USNORTHCOM typically take place at Peterson Air Force Base.
+Day-to-day crew operations for NORAD and USNORTHCOM typically take place at Peterson Space Force Base.